darleg/darleg/README.md

 Ok I was looking around for differnt methods for programming microcontrolllers.
 I saw that some off the new arduinos were basied on mbed-os.
 I happen to have a couple of AZ3166 were also based on mbed-os but for Azure only.
 Ok, this is what I an going to learn mbed-os with.
+Once I get the hang of it I am not going to be using Method 1 or 2.
+Just updated version of mbed-os.